Table of Contents

 Read self-help books

 I know a lot of us have really bad attention spans lately.
 But that doesn’t negate the importance of reading.
 Reading books will always be important.
 If you don’t particularly like books or you’re not sure which ones to choose for personal development, start with self-help books.
-Depending on what you pick, they will teach you different things including self-discipline, self-motivation, time management, money management, career planning etc. If there is one area of your life that you think needs to be upgraded, pick a self-help book that addresses it.
+Depending on what you pick, they will teach you different things including self-discipline, self-motivation, time management, money management (Clever Girl Finance is my fave personal finance book for women), career planning etc. If there is one area of your life that you think needs to be upgraded, pick a self-help book that addresses it.
 If you’re not disciplined enough to finish a book, pick the audio version as well.
 This way, you can alternate between text and audio.

 Listen to podcasts